Get your free and exclusive +30-page Authentication Analytics Whitepaper

 • Marginal impact for organizations already achieving high passkey creation rates through optimized enrollment flows

-• Provides higher confidence for security-conscious use cases (banking) since password autofill indicates a personal, non-shared device
+• Provides higher confidence for security-conscious use cases (banking) since password autofill is a stronger signal of a personal device than manual entry (though not a guarantee)

 For organizations considering Conditional Create, the decision should factor in your current passkey adoption rate, your user base's platform distribution, and your tolerance for prompting users explicitly.
 When implemented thoughtfully alongside other enrollment strategies, Conditional Create can meaningfully accelerate your path to passwordless authentication.